 Revamping some old stories from West Africa, with a hint of nostalgia and wanderlust.
-The African adventure happened in 2010/2011, after my Asia and Indochina tour.

 In Banjul, the Gambia, I arrived next day, on December 24 early in the morning, with little knowledge about Africa…